 Homemade Sweet & Sour Chicken Recipe:

-My family loves to eat Sweet & Sour Chicken, but there aren’t any Chinese places close to our house (that I am aware of) and it gets expensive to purchase enough to fill up these growing boys.
-I went on a mission scouring the internet for recipes, so I could try to re-create this at home.
+My family loves to eat Sweet & Sour Chicken, but there aren’t any Chinese Restaurants close to our house, and it gets expensive to purchase enough to fill up these growing boys.
+I went on a mission scouring the internet for recipes, so I could try to re-create this meal at home.
 I found one that looked like something I could manage over at Joyful Momma’s Kitchen.
 It was just very recently published (yay for my good fortune!) as part of her 365 recipes in 365 days journey.
 I can’t wait to see what else she tries!
 To begin, I cut the chicken into bite size pieces, and set aside.
 I gathered the ingredients for the breading (Corn Starch and Eggs).

 When the chicken is done, place it in a greased 9×13 baking pan.
 Pour your sweet & sour sauce over it, and place in a 350 degree oven.
 You will cook this for an hour, but need to toss the chicken every 15 minutes or so, so the sauce can bake in.

 I served our Homemade Sweet & Sour Chicken with brown rice and broccoli with cheese.